 How often does your toddler get raging mad because you didn’t do what he wanted?
 And how often are you paralyzed with frustration that you did not understand him?

-Today I want to share some tips on how to boost your toddler’s speech and language.
+Today I want to share some tips on how to boost your toddler’s speech development and promote language skills.

 Playing With Words 365 writes: